ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Adding_Custom_Hit_Sounds/en.md

 ------------------------------

 You'll first need some custom hitsounds!
 You can either:
-- You can get them from the [[Custom Hitsound Library]],
+- You can get them from the [Custom Hitsound Library](../Custom_Hitsound_Library/),
 - or make your own
-  - if you do make your own, try to keep the format as `*.wav` - as it is best for looping [Citation Needed].
+  - if you do make your own, try to keep the format as `.wav` - as it is best for looping.

 Once you get them, move them into the song folder itself.
 If you don't know where your song folder is located, follow these directions:
 1. Open osu!